NIHFAB/PREX-GUI-FAB/README.md

 After downloading the PRex-GUI folder, add a working copy of pylsl (from Lab Streaming Layer) and a folder containing a working copy of LabRecorder to the folder to make PRex-GUI.py run.

-# functionalities of the Python Script
+# functionalities of the script
 The script can be categorized into the following blocks to help understand its overall structure.

 ## Block 1: setup communication